melmax98/no-sql-module/README.md

-In this repository I'm practising Spring Testing.
+In this repository I'm practising NoSql.

 Spring-based module, which handles event ticket booking.